tkutcher/quickbase-client/README.rst

     export QB_USER_TOKEN=mytokenfromquickbase;

-Next, say you have a hypothetical QuickBase Application named MyApp at ``https://foo.quickbase.com/db/abcdef`` that has tables for tracking things against a repository like Issues & Pipelines.
+Next, say you have a hypothetical Quickbase Application named MyApp at ``https://foo.quickbase.com/db/abcdef`` that has tables for tracking things against a repository like Issues & Pipelines.